LeeDux/my-nc-news/README.md

 test that the comments relating to the article_id are all recieved and in descending order. tests that comments is an array of objects containing the correct keys.

+POST /api/articles/:article_id/comments

+endpoint added to app.js file

+model updated with the following functions: checkArticleExists checks article data to make sure article exists, else rejects with 404 checkUserExists - checks user data to make sure user exists, else rejects with 404 addCommentToDataBase - uses sql query to add comment validation added in controller with isValid function to check article_id is a number.
+Added to getArticle_iD and getComment_iD

+validation added to selectArticle function in the model to verify valid article_id.

+The above functions will be envoked by addComment function

+Tests that a new comment will be added and tests the return of an object containing the correct keys.
+Tests for 404 error if a non existent user tries to post Test for 404 error if article does not exist

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)